- General Questions

 Will I have the same accommodations I had in high school?

 Not necessarily.
 The goal of accommodations in higher education is to promote equal access and opportunity.
 Thus, accommodation decisions are made on a case-by-case basis with reference to specific functional limitations.
 As an example, not all students with learning disabilities will receive extra time on tests.
-Similarly, students who used extended time in high school, but whose scores do not support a clear need for this currently, will likely not be granted this accommodation at the University.
+Similarly, students who used extended time in high school, but whose scores do not support a clear need for this currently, may not be granted this accommodation at the University.
 Conversely, other accommodations that were not used in the secondary school environment (e.g., notetaking) may be appropriate in college.

 I have a learning disability and was last tested when I was a freshman in high school.
 Do I need to get tested again?

-Most likely.
 Accommodation decisions are based on one’s current functioning, which means that documentation must reflect the current nature of one’s difficulties.
 While it is recognized that most students do not outgrow their disabilities, their needs may change over time.
 Thus, a current assessment using adult-normed tests is essential in order to determine what accommodations are most appropriate.

 I was last evaluated as a senior for my learning disability.
 Will I have to continue to be re-evaluated every three years while I am at UT?